Yachats Trails: Download a printable map and descriptions of Yachats area trails: Download

 Prospect Trail: Starting at Prospect Street near the Green Salmon (map), this trail climbs steeply through the Prospect Garden and then crosses 3rd Street and King Street, coming out on Radar Road.
 Walk down Radar Road down to its intersection with King Street.
 Turn right (north) on King Street which takes you to the cemetery and down to Highway 101.
 From here you can access the 804 trail via the grounds of the Adobe Resort.
 The first part of this trail is strenuous - steep, with steps.

-Commons Wetland Park: The Wetland Park lies behind (to the West of) the Yachats Commons building.
+Yachats Community Park and Wetland: The Park lies behind (to the West of) the Yachats Commons building.
 The park has a network of trails, including a boardwalk that skirts a pond and a path through the woods to the West of the wetland.
 These walks are short and virtually level, and are the easiest of the trails listed here.
+For more information about the park, click on this link.